 The participation and attendance of each employee (Conference Office and Pastoral staff) is an integral part of the operations of the Conference.
-Attendance at these meetings is required, unless prior approval is requested from the Conference President and granted by the Administrative Committee.
+Attendance at these meetings is required, unless prior permission to be absent is granted by the Conference President.
 Said approval will only be granted in the case of a valid emergency.